nshkrdotcom/gemini_ex/docs/20251203/gemini_rate_limits/adrs/ADR-0003-concurrency-and-budgeting.md

 - Gemini exposes no “remaining” header, so we must infer safe pacing from recent usage and 429 signals.

 ## Decision
-- Introduce per-model concurrency permits (configurable, small defaults like 2–4) in gemini_ex to throttle bursts.
+- Introduce per-model concurrency permits (configurable, small defaults like 2–4) in gemini_ex to throttle bursts; allow `nil`/0 to disable.
+Ship enabled by default; document in migration notes.
+- Optional adaptive mode: start low, increase concurrency until a 429 is observed, then back off; cap via a configured ceiling.
+- Profiles: support `:dev | :prod | :custom` presets for defaults; custom overrides always win.
 - Maintain lightweight token budgets using:
   - Estimated tokens from prompt size preflight (to decide if we should wait when near a known retry window).
   - Actual `usage` returned by Gemini to update rolling windows.